 Physical Therapist Assistant Program Mission Statement

-therapist to the satisfaction of the physical therapist.
+of the supervising physical therapist.

 - Produce graduates who meet standards for licensure or registration as physical therapist